zemen12/blender-mcp/README.md

 ### Cursor integration

-Run blender-mcp without installing it permanently (uvx will automatically download and run the package):
+Run blender-mcp without installing it permanently through uvx.
+Go to Cursor Settings > MCP and paste this as a command.

 ```bash
 uvx blender-mcp